netlify/staticgen/source/projects/nuxt.md

 [Vue SSR](https://vuejs.org/v2/guide/ssr.html) is used to generate pages for both client and server;
 It's called Isomorphic/ Universal rendering.

-Then you feel ready just ask nuxt to generate your static website into a ./dist forlder and deploy it everywhere.
+Then you feel ready just ask nuxt to generate your static website into a ./dist forlder and deploy it everywhere:
 Netlify, Githup pages, Gitlab, AWS3, etc.

 ## Setup a project in a minute